To schedule the Accuplacer Placement Test please click www.jscc.edu/accuplacer

 In order to test, please read and follow these steps (Appointment Required)

 - Review test dates provided below.
-Check with the Lexington, Savannah, and Humboldt Centers for their testing dates and times.
+Check with the Lexington or Savannah Centers for their testing dates and times.

 - Schedule your appointment at least 24 hours in advance.
 You will need your J-number and phone number.
 NOTE: The 24 hours does not include the weekend.